 When it comes to how much of your pay you should contribute, everyone has different financial needs in retirement, but there are some general rules you can follow.

-Contribute enough to take advantage of any matching dollars offered by your employer, says Catherine Golladay, executive vice president at Schwab Retirement Plan Services.
+Contribute enough to take advantage of any matching dollars offered by your employer, says Catherine Golladay, managing director, head of workplace financial services, Charles Schwab.

 Whether your company match is dollar-for-dollar or something smaller, such as 50 cents on the dollar, don’t pass up the match.
 “Not doing so is like leaving money on the table,” she says.

 After saving enough to get the full employer match, Golladay suggests paying off high-interest debt and building an emergency fund.
 Then, go back and maximize tax-advantaged retirement accounts, either the 401(k) or retirement accounts such as an individual retirement account (IRA) or Roth IRA.

 Bankrate’s calculator can help you decide which tax-advantaged account to stash additional funds in.